litaotao/Spark-in-Finance-Quantitative-Investing/README.md

 ## Value of Product

-This application is a module in some quantitative fund, it can be used in macro timing and portifolio rebalancing.
+This application is a module in some quantitative funds, it can be used in macro timing and portifolio rebalancing.

 For the future, there are endless imaging and extension space.
-For example, as the data growing more and more, we can put more data in the algorithm, and design serveral different algorithms to do the prediction parallelly, leverage the power of big data and Spark, complete a calculation round within 1 second, build high-frequency singals in the market.
+For example, as the data growing more and more, we can put more data in the algorithm, and design serveral different algorithms to do the prediction parallelly, leverage the power of big data and Spark, completing a calculation round within 1 second, build high-frequency singals in the market.
 Which will be a revolution in the financial market.

 I currently use a more complex algorthim do calculate the similarity and build macro signals in my private investment account, it really works, and I believe it will do much better in the future.